Vulcanoid: History and observation

 Later attempts to detect the vulcanoids involved taking astronomical equipment above the interference of Earth's atmosphere, to heights where the twilight sky is darker and clearer than on the ground.
 In 2000, planetary scientist Alan Stern performed surveys of the vulcanoid zone using a Lockheed U-2 spy plane.
 The flights were conducted at a height of 21300 m during twilight.
 In 2002, he and Dan Durda performed similar observations on an F-18 fighter jet.
-They made three flights over the Mojave desert at an altitude of 15000 m and made observations with the Southwest Universal Imaging System—Airborne (SWUIS-A).
+They made three flights over the Mojave Desert at an altitude of 15000 m and made observations with the Southwest Universal Imaging System—Airborne (SWUIS-A).

 Even at these heights the atmosphere is still present and can interfere with searches for vulcanoids.
 In 2004, a sub-orbital spaceflight was attempted in order to get a camera above Earth's atmosphere.
 A Black Brant rocket was launched from White Sands, New Mexico, on January 16, carrying a powerful camera named VulCam, on a ten-minute flight.
 This flight reached an altitude of 274000 m and took over 50,000 images.
 None of the images revealed any vulcanoids, but there were technical problems.

 Searches of NASA's two STEREO spacecraft data have failed to detect any vulcanoid asteroids.
 It is doubtful that there are any vulcanoids larger than 5.7 km in diameter.

 The MESSENGER space probe took a few images of the outer regions of the vulcanoid zone; however, its opportunities were limited because its instruments had to be pointed away from the Sun at all times to avoid damage.
 Before its demise in 2015, however, the craft failed to produce substantial evidence on vulcanoids.

-On August 13, 2021, an asteroid, 2021 PH27, was discovered with a perihelion well within the orbit of Mercury.
-At its minimum distance to the sun of 0.1331 AU, it comes more than twice as close to the sun as Mercury's perihelion at 0.307499 AU.
-This puts its nearest approach well within the hypothesized Vulcanoid Zone.